 We absolutely know that what you’re going through right now is not easy.

-Our experienced Memphis lawyers focus on helping people charged with a crime, injured in an accident, or fighting an unfair Social Security or VA disability claim.
+Our experienced Memphis lawyers focus on helping people injured in an accident, planning their estate, or fighting an unfair Social Security or VA disability claim.

 Handling your legal issue on your own or hoping for the best is not a strategy anyone would recommend.
-If you have been charged with a crime, the prosecutor is building a case against you right now.
 If you have been injured, the insurance company is going to do everything they can to minimize your claim.
-If you are struggling to get the benefits you deserve, you’re going to have to deal with a government office that doesn’t see you as a priority and will take forever to get things done.
+If you are struggling to get the benefits you are entitled to, the compensation you deserve, or need guidance with protecting your peace by establishing an estate plan, don’t go it alone.

 We go for the absolute best outcome — every time.
 No half-stepping.